What Is Hermes-Echo?

 When a session has no governing layer, every subsystem operates on a local view it cannot verify against others.
 Policy decisions contradict each other.
 Accommodation state drops at transitions.
 AI agents lose context.
 Data crosses jurisdictional boundaries without real-time enforcement.
 Authority is assumed rather than verified.

-SSOAR provides the missing layer.
+SSOAR defines the missing constraint.
 It does not replace any existing protocol or transport.
 It governs what is permitted to change within a persistent interaction, and enforces that governance continuously for the life of the session.

 What Makes It Different